Tuesday, February 10, 2009

 Love

-And lustily sighing I worshiped whatever was swirling primordially around me wearing black headphones and blinking like paintings, or standing stoically in long black coats reading soft-cover books curled back upon themselves.
+And lustily sighing I worshiped those who were swirling around me wearing black headphones and blinking like paintings, or standing stoically in long black coats reading soft-cover books curled back upon themselves.

 I regret that I never went with you to South Dakota.